Changing Our Focus from Surviving to Thriving During COVID-19

 Pause, Attune, and Activate

-With this in mind, choose a new contemplative exercise, wash your hands, and thrive on!
+With this in mind, choose a new contemplative exercise, and thrive on!

 References